AndrewVirasith/andrewvirasith.github.io/index.md

 ### Community Service
 - First Fruits Reston Bible Church (2 Years)
   - I and a group of friends took part in volunteer work that involved yard work such as raking leaves or gardening.
-Money earned from these tasks would later be spent on families in need.
+Money earned from these tasks would later be donated & spent on families in need.

 ### Skills
 - Worked with HTML & CSS